 Organizing a business conference is a significant investment for individuals and companies, as several expenses are associated with attending such an event.
 Here is a breakdown of the main costs related to attending a business conference:

-• Food: Most conferences provide food and beverage, like coffee breaks, lunch, or dinner.
+- Food: Most conferences provide food and beverages, like coffee breaks, lunch, or dinner.
 However, it’s worth checking what is included and whether you will need to pay for additional meals or snacks.

 The size of a conference has a significant impact on its costs.
 A larger conference requires a larger venue, which is more expensive to rent.
 It also requires more staff to manage the event, which increases staffing costs.